-These programme regulations should be read in conjunction with the University's core regulations for undergraduate programmes, and the marking and classification conventions for undergraduate programmes.
+These programme regulations should be read in conjunction with the University's core regulations for undergraduate programmes.

 BSc Health and Human Sciences with Foundation (L691)

 1. This programme is available at Queen's Campus, in full- or part-time mode of study.